 It’s even worse the further you hike down the canyon, where trapped, circulating heat can raise the temperature to a staggering 120° F. Ouch!

 Aside from that, skies are usually clear, and the soothing summer sunshine makes way for the most vivid views of the Grand Canyon you’ll ever see throughout the year.
 So what’s that setting on a camera? … Saturation?
-Trust me, you won’t even need it!
+Trust me.
+You won’t even need it!

 Moreover, summer at the Grand Canyon brings frequent rain, thunderstorms, and potential flash floods.
 The intensity of the showers varies, meaning the weather can go from zero to 100, err, rather, gentle to severe, at any moment.
-According to the US National Park Service, the rain typically pours anytime between 11 am and 6 pm.
+According to the US National Park Service, the rain typically pours between 11 am and 6 pm.

 What to Wear/Pack for Summer at the Grand Canyon